sentot/BT-Analyser/readme.txt

 in SBCL.
 The exit command may be different in different Lisp platforms, e.g., (quit) or the CONTROL-D key.

-Once lexicon.lisp has been compiled, the rest of the prototype can be compiled.
+Once lexicon.lisp has been compiled, the rest of BT Analyser can be compiled.
 Again run the ANSI Lisp.
 This time enter the following at the prompt: